El Niño And La Niña – What They Are, Their Differences, And How They Impact Global Weather And Climate Patterns

 If you regularly read other articles about the weather, you will know that the weather is a very complex system, influenced by countless variables that result in weather patterns and conditions on a local and global scale.

 The El Niño effect is no different.
-It has an immediate impact on the global climate, but also a longer global effects on weather patterns.
+It has an immediate impact on the global climate, but also longer-term global effects on weather patterns.

-The warm and moist waters along the South and Central American West Coast cause the creation of a much wetter climate in the region.
-Countries like Paraguay, Brazil, Argentina experience more extended periods of intense precipitations.
+The warm and moist waters along the South and Central American West Coast create a much wetter climate in the region.
+Countries like Paraguay, Brazil, and Argentina experience more extended periods of intense precipitation.

 Southeastern parts of the United States and Mexico also experience higher volumes and longer periods of rainfall due to the same warm and humid ocean waters.
 An increase in extreme weather events is also triggered by the warm waters in the East Pacific.